dojot/docs/source/installation-guide.rst

     src="https://www.youtube.com/embed/aZ-Wtcd_Ydw?rel=0" frameborder="0"
     allowfullscreen></iframe><br/>

+In this video tutorial above, version v0.4.2 is used, but the same video is valid for the current version, it is only necessary to change to version v0.4.3.

 This document provides instructions on how to create a trivial deployment environment on single host for *dojot*, using docker-compose as the processes orchestration platform.